 G. Optionally, a username and password can be used to access the Baffle Shield.

 4. Click Add Baffle Shield to complete the process.
 The new Shield will be added to the list of configured Baffle Shields.

-If the Baffle Manager is unable to connect to the shield, ensure that your security group permits access.
+If the Baffle Manager is unable to connect to the shield, ensure that your Shield’s security group permits inbound access from Baffle Manager.